puyaalexxx/TrainMonitor/README.md

 - Fluent API for model configuration
 - Razor Pages for UI
 - MariaDB as the database
-- Loading data via a JSon file
+- Loading data via a JSON file
 - Bootstrap 5 for styling
 - FontAwesome for icons
 - CSS for styling